RichardLitt/birdinginvermont.com/src/nfc-species/cmwa.md

 > a very high breathy “zwee” which, at close range, also has a light vibrancy

-Stephenson, et al (2015) describe the fliht call as
+Stephenson, et al (2015) describe the flight call as

 > “falling, short, very high”

+and

+> "Very short, high, often falling a bit in pitch"

 Sibley (2016) says the flight call is